drslump/pysh/README.md

 The eval mode is useful for one liners, mainly to use on interactive shells.
 It's similar to `python -c` but with the following twists:

- - identifers fallback to automatically try to import a package.
+ - identifiers fallback to automatically try to import a package.
  - last expression is automatically printed to stdout unless it's `None`.
  - when last expression is a boolean True exits with 0 and False with 1.
  - perhaps: support $env interpolation